-You can view and manage the files in the Asset Manager under Admin tools > CMS Configuration > Asset Manager.
+In the CMS Configuration, you can view and manage the files in the asset manager.
+Admin tools > CMS Configuration > Asset Manager.
 This block allows you to view and manage documents in the providers you have configured.
 Think of this as your file manager for your cloud storage and Rock server.